B2BProgrammer/Ajjarani_Codes_FrontEnd/readme.md

 ## STEP A : Front End Development :
 FrontEnd : Skin of the application, where all the users/traffic interact with the complex product/systems behind.

-1a.
-HTML                  - Provides the basic structure & layout for the page to be rendered on browsers 2b.
-CSS + BootStrap       - Provides all the color/panel/styles, It is like providing the decorative make-up for the skin 3c.
+- a.
+HTML                  - Provides the basic structure & layout for the page to be rendered on browsers
+- b.
+CSS + BootStrap       - Provides all the color/panel/styles, It is like providing the decorative make-up for the skin
+- c.
 JavaScript frameworks - Provides the logical brain for the thin skin & acts the data consumer from backend systems

 ![A-FrontEndLayer.JPG](https://github.com/B2BProgrammer/Ajjarani_Codes_FrontEnd/blob/master/images/A-FrontEndLayer.JPG)